Nuclear Fuel Breeding

 PHWRs (Pressurized Heavy Water Reactor) generally use natural uranium (0.7% U-235) or slightly enriched uranium oxide as fuel.
 Hence they need a more efficient moderator, in this case, heavy water (D2O) as was written, for natural uranium in the thermal reactor η = 1.34.
 Due to the favorable neutron management (very low parasitic capture) caused by online refueling and consequently reduced requirements for control poisons to compensate for excess reactivity, an application of natural uranium is possible, and these reactors attain a relatively high conversion factor of about 0.9.

 Conversion Factor for Fast Reactors

 As was written, the conversion factor in a light water reactor is about 0.5, i.e., the production of new nuclear fuel is much less than its consumption.
 This is caused, among other things, by the relatively low value of the neutron yield factor.
 For a fast neutron spectrum, there are differences in both the number of neutrons produced per one fission and, of course, in the capture-to-fission ratio, which is lower for fast reactors.
 The number of neutrons produced per one fission is also higher in fast reactors than in thermal reactors.
-These two features are of importance in the neutron economy and contributes to the fact the fast reactors have a large excess of neutrons in the core.
+These two features are important in the neutron economy and contribute to the fact that fast reactors have a large excess of neutrons in the core.
 The breeding ratio in these reactors can vary over a rather wide range, depending on the neutron energy spectrum.
 A large breeding ratio favors a hard neutron spectrum.
 The superior neutron economy of a fast neutron reactor makes it possible to build a reactor that, after its initial fuel charge of plutonium, requires only natural (or even depleted) uranium feedstock as input to its fuel cycle.
 Russian BN-350 liquid-metal-cooled reactor was operated with a breeding ratio of over 1.2.